 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Ghanaian Jollof Rice
+How To Make Ghanaian Jollof Rice

 Don't let the thought of cooking authentic African food intimidate you; this dish is surprisingly easy to prepare and packed full of amazing flavors - perfect for any home cook's repertoire.

-Prepare the Onion Paste
+Prepare The Onion Paste

-- Add the quartered onions to the mini food processor, as well as the vegetable oil, fresh ginger chunk, garlic cloves, and habanero pepper.
+Step 1: Add the quartered onions to the mini food processor, as well as the vegetable oil, fresh ginger chunk, garlic cloves, and habanero pepper.

-- Pulse until you have a smooth paste.
+Step 2: Pulse until you have a smooth paste.
 Transfer to a medium sized bowl to mix with the tomatoes in the next step.

-- Empty the can of diced tomatoes into the mini food processor and blend until smooth.
+Step 3: Empty the can of diced tomatoes into the mini food processor and blend until smooth.
+Transfer the mixture to a bowl with the onion, garlic, habanero paste, and mix with a spoon or spatula.

-- Saute the diced onions with oil on medium high heat until fragrant.
+Step 4: Dice the remaining ½ onion.
+Saute the diced onions with oil on medium high heat until fragrant.

-- Stir ingredients, then cook on high until it starts to bubble.
+Step 5: Add the rice vegetable stock, tomato paste and bullion cubes to the Dutch oven.
+Stir ingredients, then cook on high until it starts to bubble.
 Reduce heat to very low, cover, and cook for 15 minutes.

+After 15 minutes, remove the lid and stir in the frozen mixed vegetables, adjust salt and pepper.
 Stir and replace the lid.
 Cook for another 10 minutes.
 Remove from heat and serve while hot.

 Serving Suggestions

 Serve this delectable Ghanaian jollof rice as a side dish to our Ghanaian Meat Pies, Broiled Chicken Thighs, and Air Fryer Frozen Asaparagus.
 You can serve this jollof rice with our Ghana Meat Pies recipe.
+Add a few Challah rolls to sop up any juices, as our Challah rolls recipe is similar to the Ghana Sugar bread often served with this popular West African meal.

-Substitutions
+Substitutions and Variations

-Substitute the habanero chili pepper with any type of chili pepper you prefer, as habanero chilies are extremely HOT.
+- Substitute the habanero chili pepper with any type of chili pepper you prefer, as habanero chilies are extremely HOT.

-If you use brown rice, you will need to allow for the longer cooking time that brown rice requires.
+- If you use brown rice, you will need to allow for the longer cooking time that brown rice requires.

 Tips for Success